Friday Trail Feature - The Brohm Lake Interpretive Forest

 At roughly 3.5 km, The Brohm Lake Trail is a good two to three-hour hike through one of the most beautiful areas in Squamish.
 Follow the lake around either side by heading North into the forests or South beside the highway to pass over a long wooden bridge.

 Photo: @dol_face_, @55_onthefly

 On the opposing side of the lake, there are myriad little trails to secluded rocks and outcroppings that offer great options for immersing yourself in solitude, enjoying a lengthy snack break or snapping photos.
-On a calm day when the lake is still as can be you can see the entire sky mirrored back at you.
-Once you finish your break, you can continue around the lake or follow the Highline Trail to the tantalus lookout.
+On a calm day when the lake is still as can be, you can see the entire sky mirrored back at you.
+Once you finish your break, you can continue around the lake or follow the Highline Trail to the Tantalus Viewpoint.